scarfboy/wordlists/README.md

 ## Similarities

-Say, words.english.websters is pretty similar to words.english.nltk, words.unabridged, words.look.freja.diku.dk
+Say, words.english.websters is pretty similar to words.english.nltk, words.unabridged, words.look.freja.diku.dk.
-and that is probably because there will always be wordlists that are _probably_ based on others.
+Probably because various wordlists are _probably_ based on others.

 Also, YAWL, SOWPODS, and TWL06 (and others not yet added) are very smilar lists (90+% overlap), used for scrabble and other word games.